 In 1974, the Federation of Asian Bishops’ Conferences (FABC) assumed full responsibility for RVA. which was renewed and formalized by the “Bandung Covenant” making RVA a common project of the Church in Asia, under the FABC Office of Social Communications (FABC-OSC).

-It has turned into a digital voice of the Church that engages both "global" and "local" Asians in continuous dialogue on religion, culture, and solidarity with the poor.
+Today RVA has emerged as the digital voice of the Church in Asia, engaging both "global" and "local" Asians in continuous dialogue on religion, culture, and solidarity with the poor.